 Our algorithms are correct and complete as long as the difference fields by which the radical expressions are represented are properly constructed.
-In the construction of the difference field for a given expression, we need to assume a very deep algebraic property of the sequences corresponding to the expression.
-We do believe that this assumption is justified for most algebraic sequences, but we are not able to show it even for the simple sequence $\sqrt{n}$ .
+In the construction of the difference field for a given expression, we need to assume a deep algebraic property of the sequences corresponding to the expression.
+The sequences $\sqrt[d]{n}$ $(d \in \mathbb{Z}, d > 1)$ satisfy this property and are therefore covered by the algorithm, but in general it might be hard to decide if this property holds.

 It is therefore important to note that on expressions for which the assumption is wrong (or undecided), our algorithms remain correct, but completeness may be lost: every identity found by the algorithm is true, but identities may be overlooked or the algorithms may inadvertently run into a division by zero.
-We have implemented our algorithms as a supplement to the summation package Sigma [14], and while experimenting with this implementation, we have never observed any failure due to a violated assumption.
+We have implemented our algorithms as a supplement to the summation package Sigma [14].
 A collection of identities found with our implementation is given in Section 7.
 As summation identities involving radical expressions appear only very sparsely in the literature, this collection is likely to contain previously unpublished identities.